are you in?

 Whether you’re a newbie or a professional user, with five powerful categories of Learning Management Systems (LMS) to choose from, you’re on your way to join the world of eLearning with the best tools and resources.

 Hopefully you’ve been able to choose your category and at least get a few trials going with specific online course platforms.
 From there, just narrow down your final choice, and get started.
-I know there’s a lot of great options out there, but you don’t need to second-guess yourself as long as you put in a little bit of effort up front.
-Any platform you find on this page will serve you well!
+I know there’s a lot of great choices out there, but you don’t need to second-guess yourself as long as you put in a little bit of effort up front.
+Any online course platform you find on this page will serve you well!